stemwinder/lftp-sync/README.md

 * Support for more verbose argument names
 * Support for non-time-based mirroring
 * lftp `mirror` command argument passthrough from command line
+* Prevent conflicts from concurrent/overlapping instances of `lftp-sync`